Updated: Aug 21

 But have you ever heard of anyone being shamed for taking hypertension or cholesterol meds?
 The statistical significance of their effects is much poorer.

-Do we have to conform, or do we get to be our best selves and thrive?
+Do we have to fully conform, or do we get to be our best selves and thrive?

 The third claim is that we with ADHD are "more likely to exhibit poor behavior" (ref 1).
 People also voiced the "desire for maintaining social distance from individuals with ADHD" (ref 1).